-And there are still a few that manage to do their jobs terrifically well ? the current previews for the Lord of the Rings trilogy and Pearl Harbor look appropriately grand and stirring (the Pearl Harbor trailer is just about perfect, in a shameless Titanic-y way, until the words "from Jerry Bruckheimer and Michael Bay" appear ... an omen of bum jokes, sticky romance, and witless plotting to come), and for my money, all you need are a few seconds of Morgan Freeman speaking with his astonishing blend of authority and compassion to be somewhat stoked about the Kiss the Girls follow-up, Along Came a Spider.
+And there are still a few that manage to do their jobs terrifically well.
+Tthe current previews for the Lord of the Rings trilogy and Pearl Harbor look appropriately grand and stirring (the Pearl Harbor trailer is just about perfect, in a shameless Titanic-y way, until the words "from Jerry Bruckheimer and Michael Bay" appear ... an omen of bum jokes, sticky romance, and witless plotting to come), and for my money, all you need are a few seconds of Morgan Freeman speaking with his astonishing blend of authority and compassion to be somewhat stoked about the Kiss the Girls follow-up Along Came a Spider.

 The Eyes of Tammy Faye: A documentary about the notorious religious personality, and as entertainingly over-the-top, silly, and sincere as the woman herself.
-You know you're not in for the usual docu-drama when the narrator is RuPaul and the film's individual segments are introduced by hand puppets; though the film details Tammy Faye's numerous trials and tribulations, they're held in check by the cheekiness of the presentation, and what's incredible is that the film never comes across as mean-spirited or judgmental.
-Lord knows Tammy Faye has had a rough time, particularly in the press, over the last two decades, but filmmakers Fenton Bailey and Randy Barbato walk such a fine line between the grotesque and the good-natured that you feel neither abject pity nor mockery for their subject, and when Tammy Faye makes a late-career comeback towards the film's end, you might find yourself fighting back a tear or two.
-Supremely enjoyable throughout, The Eyes of Tammy Faye is worth catching even if you have little interest in the woman herself, and maybe especially if you have little interest.
+You know you're not in for the usual docu-drama when the narrator is RuPaul and the film's individual segments are introduced by hand puppets.
+Though the film details Tammy Faye's numerous trials and tribulations, they're held in check by the cheekiness of the presentation, and what's incredible is that the film never comes across as mean-spirited or judgmental.
+Lord knows Tammy Faye has had a rough time, particularly in the press, over the last two decades.
+But filmmakers Fenton Bailey and Randy Barbato walk such a fine line between the grotesque and the good-natured that you feel neither abject pity nor mockery for their subject, and when Tammy Faye makes a late-career comeback toward the film's end, you might find yourself fighting back a tear or two.
+Supremely enjoyable throughout, The Eyes of Tammy Faye is worth catching even if you have little interest in the woman herself.
+Maybe especially if you have little interest.